 Firstly, we inject mass into their event horizon with a certain angular moment so to cause the event horizon to spin and flatten like an elliptic.
 Secondly, we electrically charge the microsingularity by injecting only electrons (or protons) into it, so our elliptic sphere event horizon will shape more and more like a doughnut.

-Now our event horizon has an outer rim where the curvature is positive, if you slingshot your time travel machine around it you will emerge into the universe’s future.
+Now our event horizon has an outer rim where the g vector curvature radius is positive, if you slingshot your time travel machine around it you will emerge into the universe’s future.

-The inner part of the doughnut has a negative curvature, if you pass nearby this gravitational sinkhole you are going toward the universe’s past, which poses a lot of questions and many more paradoxes which we will soon clear out.
+The inner part of the doughnut has a negative curvature, if you pass nearby this gravitational sinkhole you are going toward the universe’s past, which causes quite a few paradoxes we will clear out soon enough.

 An interesting anecdote when the first time travel machines will be built is that these first prototypes will be programmed to go back or forward in time for just few seconds and then come back again.